The Kia Ceed is easy to drive and comfortable but it won’t put a big grin on your face on a twisty country road like some other hatchbacks.

-You can get the Kia Ceed with a range of two petrol and two diesel engines and with either a six-speed manual or seven-speed automatic gearbox.
+You can get the Kia Ceed with a range of three petrol and two diesel engines and with either a six-speed manual or seven-speed automatic gearbox.

 The entry-level 120hp petrol is a very good all-rounder – especially if you do lots of city driving.
 It feels reasonably perky when you pull out of junctions and doesn’t struggle too much when you head out onto a motorway.
 Sure, it’s a little noisy when you accelerate hard to overtake slow-moving traffic but it’s smooth when you’re just cruising along and won’t cost the earth to run.
 Kia claims it’ll return 52.3mpg, but you can expect it to manage a figure in the high forties in normal driving conditions.

 If you do a more balanced mix of town and country driving, you’ll want to consider the slightly more powerful 140hp 1.4-litre turbo petrol.
 It feels slightly less strained at motorway speeds than 120hp versions, and still returns around 46mpg in normal driving conditions compared to Kia’s claimed 48.7mpg.

 Driving the Kia Ceed won’t leave you feeling thrilled – instead you can expect to be mildly surprised by its ability to iron-out monster potholes like a much bigger car.